PhD, MA, Northwestern University

 Spring 2014 Courses:

-Richard J. Powell is Associate Professor of Political Science, Director of the new Institute for Leadership and Democracy, and Director of the Peter Madigan ’81 Congressional Internship Program and Kenneth Palmer Maine State Legislative Internship Program.
+Richard J. Powell is Professor of Political Science, Director of the new Institute for Leadership and Democracy, and Director of the Peter Madigan ’81 Congressional Internship Program and Kenneth Palmer Maine State Legislative Internship Program.
 His research and teaching interests include the U.S. Presidency, Congress, Leadership, Mass Media, Elections, and State Politics.
 He is actively involved with the Honors College and also serves as the advisor for UMaine’s minor in Legal Studies.

 Professor Powell is the author of numerous journal articles and book chapters on presidential-congressional relations, presidential communications, presidential and congressional elections, and state politics.
 He has also co-authored The 2012 Presidential Election: Forecasts, Outcomes, and Consequences (Rowman & Littlefield, 2013), Legislating Without Experience: Case Studies in State Legislative Term Limits (Lexington Books, 2007) and Changing Members: The Maine Legislature in the Era of Term Limits (Lexington Books, 2004).